- addons

 Addons in Testsigma enhance your testing capabilities by enabling you to create custom functionalities tailored to your specific needs.
 Each add-on action has a distinct purpose:

-• Custom Actions: You can automate tasks specific to your application using Custom Actions not covered by Testsigma's built-in actions.
+- Custom Actions: You can automate tasks specific to your application using Custom Actions not covered by Testsigma's built-in actions.
 Integrate unique functionalities into your tests as needed with these actions.
-For more details, refer to the guide on how to build a custom action in addons.
+For more details on creating custom action in add-ons, refer to the documentation on creating custom action in add-ons.

-• Test Data Generators: Create custom data generators for the specific test data your scripts require.
+- Test Data Generators: Create custom data generators for the specific test data your scripts require.
 Customize these generators to fit the unique data needs of your testing scenarios.
-For more information, refer to how to build a custom data generator addon.
+For more information on creating custom data generator add-on, refer to the documentation on creating custom data generator add-on.

-• Conditional If Actions: Execute a sequence of steps based on specified conditions to control test flows dynamically.
+- Conditional If Actions: Execute a sequence of steps based on specified conditions to control test flows dynamically.
 You can use these actions to manage test execution based on runtime conditions.
-For further details, check how to create conditional if loop addon.
+For further details on creating conditional if loop add-on, refer to the documentation on creating conditional if loop add-on.

-• While Loops: Repeat the steps until you meet a condition, which is useful for scenarios that require multiple iterations.
+- While Loops: Repeat the steps until you meet a condition, which is useful for scenarios that require multiple iterations.
 Implement these loops to handle repetitive actions until you achieve the desired outcome.
-For guidance, see how to create while loop addon.
+For more information on creating while loop add-on, refer to the documentation on creating while loop add-on.

-• Post-Plan Hooks: Define actions that run after the completion of a test plan, regardless of its outcome, using Post-Plan Hooks.
+- Post-Plan Hooks: Define actions that run after the completion of a test plan, regardless of its outcome, using Post-Plan Hooks.
 Use these hooks to automate tasks that need to occur after a test plan finishes.
-For further details, here is how you can create a Post-Plan Hook addon.
+For more information on creating a post-plan hook add-on, refer to the documentation on creating post-plan hook add-on.

 Creating an Addon Template

-1. Click on the Addons icon from the left navigation bar.
+- Click on the Addons icon from the left navigation bar and click Add-ons from the dropdown.

-4. Alternatively, open the addon and click the Download icon to get the source code.
-This action will download a zip file containing the sample template code, which you can use to add your code. creating an addon
+- Alternatively, open the addon and click the Download icon to get the source code.
+This action will download a zip file containing the sample template code, which you can use to add your code.

 Updating the Action Code

-2. The downloaded folder contains a Java Maven project with a pom.xml file and sample templates for Web, Mobile Web, Android, and iOS Application.
-Snapshot of the sample code showing most common annotations and options
+- The downloaded folder contains a Java Maven project with a pom.xml file and sample templates for Web, Mobile Web, Android, and iOS Application.

-• Test Data: Update the test data in the test class according to your requirements.
-Updated code for Testsigma Android Swipe Left add-on in IDE
+- Test Data: Update the test data in the test class according to your requirements.

 Here’s how you can change the code for an Android add-on to swipe left a specific number of times.